Iglu-OU/pilot-bootstrap/README.md

 * For vertical spacing we only use top margin that is based on it's font size (1em)
 * For horisontal spacing we are using root font size (1rem) or it's content components specific font size (1em)

+## Colors
+* you can invert colors with invert class

 ## Adding/Creating new icons (SVG)
 1) Text and stroke elements must be outlined
 2) Use rect over line element